NicoTambone68/SEIR-Model/README.md

 ## Requirements

-* Python 3 with Numpy and Matplotlib are required to use the module SEIR.py
+* Python 3.7 with Numpy and Matplotlib are required to use the module SEIR.py
 * Jupyter Notebook is required to read the presentation SEIR.jpynb

-It is suggested to install Anaconda to get a fully functional environment.
+It is suggested to install [Anaconda (Python 3.7 version)](https://www.anaconda.com/distribution/) to get a fully functional environment.